Austin Hedges Player Props: Pirates vs. Rays

 Austin Hedges At The Plate

-- Hedges has a hit in six of 15 games played this season (40.0%), but no multi-hit games.
+- Hedges has gotten a hit in six of 16 games this season, but he has zero multi-hit games.

-- In 15 games played this year, he has not gone deep.
+- In 16 games played this season, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.